;

 3

-Select One Concentration Area — 19-24 hours
+Select One Concentration Area — 19-24 credits

-1. Applied Statistics Concentration — 24 hours
+1. Applied Statistics Concentration — 24 credits

 SRM 551Mathematical Statistics with Applications I